Can prostate cancer be prevented?

 - Dutasteride (Avodart®)

-Other drugs and dietary supplements that may help lower prostate cancer risk are now being tested in clinical trials.
-No other drug or supplement has been found to be helpful in studies large enough to allow experts to recommend they should be given to men.
+Other drugs and dietary supplements that might help lower prostate cancer risk are now being tested in clinical trials.
+But so far, none have been proven to do so.